John-E-Davidson72/-https-John-E-Davidson72.github.io/projects.md

 Have already built some Flask scaffolding to support the MVP app, getting a bit ahead of myself here but effort expended on this now will help later on in the production phase.
 There is even some JS creeping into the project - [this is a great JS reference for any Pythonista](https://realpython.com/python-vs-javascript/).

-Currently doing all the usual Jupyter, Pandas & Scikit-learn data wrangling & checking for statistical significance before ML implementation phase.
+Currently working with Jupyter, Pandas & Scikit-learn, checking for any statistical significance before progressing to ML model selection phase.

+I've also got some other work to do for this one:

+* Implement CI / CD pipeline
+* Prep for Docker deployment

 ----